Toronto Arts Council Grant Projects

 Water is Memory

-Discover a series of 30 performances in the Esplanade neighbourhood in the Spring and Summer of 2022.
+Jamii invites you to discover a series of 30 performances in the Esplanade neighbourhood from May to October 2022.
 Presented from Jamii’s mobile arts space the "Kisanii Hub", these performances are an opportunity to explore creatively how water holds memory and how these memories are a shared web of connections between our individual stories.